Good UX means better experiences for your customers

 Doubling your ad spend is great but if you’re sending customers to a sub optimal landing page or website, you’re going to halve your conversion rate.
 Not only do you lose credibility, you lose prospective customers too.

-Most small startups won’t be able to hire a full time UX designer but that doesn’t mean you can’t use an agency or a freelancer to help get the fundamentals right.
+Most small startups won’t be able to hire a full time UX designer but that doesn’t mean you can’t use an agency, like the ones in this Medium article, or a freelancer to help get the fundamentals right.
 Investing in UX in the early stages of your growth will lead to greater return on investment down the line.

 Bridge the skills gap